Learning Fourier series with parametrized quantum circuits: Evaluation under noise

 We provide an outline on how to use the learning capability in the presence of noise.
-Although a more detailed investigation is out of scope of this manuscript, this section shows that the learning capability can, in principle, be evaluated with a quantum circuit simulator that incorporates noise as described in the previous App.~\ref{ap:noise_model}.
+Although a more detailed investigation is out of scope of this manuscript, this section shows that the learning capability can, in principle, be evaluated with a quantum circuit simulator that incorporates noise as described in the previous Appendix~\ref{ap:noise_model}.
 At first, normalizing the Fourier function values to values less than one allows the PQCs to compensate for the noise effects.
 We do so by dividing each function value by $\frac{3}{4}$.
-Furthermore, to reduce the computational effort, we restrict the set of Fourier series to $10$ functions and select them by choosing the ones that are included in the function pairs with the lowest cross-correlation values as calculated in App.~\ref{ap:fourier}.
+Furthermore, to reduce the computational effort, we restrict the set of Fourier series to $10$ functions and select them by choosing the ones that are included in the function pairs with the lowest cross-correlation values as calculated in Appendix~\ref{ap:fourier}.

-We test the experiments for degree $6$ functions and ans\"atze with $2$ simple, linear $\CNOT$ entanglement layers.
-Fig.~\ref{fig:noise_norm_75} shows the results for these experiments for analytical simulation, shot-based, and noisy shot-based expectation values with $2000$ shots.
+We test the experiments for degree $6$ functions and ans\"atze with two simple, linear $\CNOT$ entanglement layers.
+Figure~\ref{fig:noise_norm_75} shows the results for these experiments for analytical simulation, shot-based, and noisy shot-based expectation values with $2000$ shots.
 We select qubit $\{0\}$ for 1 qubit, $\{0,1\}$ for 2 qubits, $\{0,1,2\}$ for 3 qubits and $\{0,1,2,7,9,10\}$ for 6 qubits from the approximated processor in Fig.~\ref{fig:noisy_grid}.

-The analytical case shows that the changes to reduce the computational effort still enable the reproduction of the characteristic curve except for the 1 qubit, 6 layers case with $R_YR_Z$ single-qubit gates which performs better than expected.
-The shot-based experiments without noise, however, follow the exact characteristic curve with a higher minimal loss for all runs as expected from App.~\ref{ap:shots}.
-That is, the 2 and 3 qubits architectures perform the best and the 1 and 6 qubits architectures lead to worse results.
+The analytical case shows that the changes to reduce the computational effort still enable the reproduction of the characteristic curve except for the one qubit, six layers case with $R_YR_Z$ single-qubit gates which performs better than expected.
+The shot-based experiments without noise, however, follow the exact characteristic curve with a higher minimal loss for all runs as expected from Appendix~\ref{ap:shots}.
+That is, the two and three qubits architectures perform the best and the one and six qubits architectures lead to worse results.
 Including noise weakens the learning capability further.
 However, the characteristic curve still remains and shows differences in the choice of qubits and layers.
-Again, the 1 qubit case performs slightly better than expected which could be due to statistical variances or because of the absence of two-qubit errors.
+Again, the one qubit case performs slightly better than expected which could be due to statistical variances or because of the absence of two-qubit errors.
 Further noise experiments would be necessary to investigate this finding in more detail.